Nora-Jane Noone

+Her other credits include Doomsday (2008), Ella Enchanted (2004), The Ipcress File (2022), and Hidden Assets (2023).

 Early life and education

 Noone grew up in Upper Newcastle, Galway City.
 She trained for two years at the Performing Arts School in Galway, and is a proficient musician (piano to Grade 7 level) and dancer.
-Her previous acting role before The Magdalene Sisters was as Jan in a secondary school production of Grease.
+Her previous acting role before starting her acting career, was in school and amateur productions and pantomime.

 She graduated in 2004 from NUI Galway with a degree in Science, and then moved to London.
-She met her husband Chris Marquette on the set of the film 'I Hate the Man in My Basement' and they have a daughter who was born in January 2020.

 Career

-Noone made her professional film debut playing Bernadette in Peter Mullan's film The Magdalene Sisters.
+Noone made her professional film debut playing Bernadette in the Peter Mullan written and directed film The Magdalene Sisters (2002).
 The film won the Best Film prize in the 2002 Venice Film Festival, and was nominated as Best British Picture at the British Academy Film Awards.
-Noone also won Best Actress in an Ensemble Role at the British Independent Film Awards and was nominated for best newcomer that year.
-She has also been nominated for best supporting actress in 2005 and 2010 at the Irish Film and Television Awards.
+For her performance as Bernadette, Noone was nominated for British Newcomer of the Year at the 2004 London Film Critics' Circle Awards, alongside Mullan, who won best director and best film of the year.

+In 2005, she was nominated for Best Supporting Actress in a Feature Film for her role as Holly in The Descent (2005) at the 3rd Irish Film & Television Awards. and was nominated again in 2010, Best Actress in a Supporting Role Film for her role in the film Savage (2009).

-Noone also co-starred in The Descent and Doomsday, both directed by Neil Marshall, Speed Dating and Ella Enchanted.
-Other work includes the short films News for the Church written and directed by Andrew McCarthy and The Listener directed by Michael Chang.
+In 2008, she co-starred in Doomsday, directed by Neil Marshall, Speed Dating and Ella Enchanted.
+Other work includes the short films News for the Church written and directed by Andrew McCarthy and The Listener, directed by Michael Chang.
 Noone also recorded Walking at Ringsend for BBC Radio 4.
-In 2008, Noone appeared in Beyond the Rave and Insatiable.
+In 2008, Noone appeared in Insatiable.

 Noone has also appeared in The Descent Part 2, The Day of the Triffids and The Runaway and she has co-starred in episodes 1–6 in season one of Jack Taylor.
 In 2013 she also began writing a film short.

+In 2020, Noone received a nomination Best Actress in a Leading Role Film at the 17th Irish Film & Television Awards for her performance as Lauren in Wildfire.
+In 2022, she was involved in the relaunch of The Ipcress File, as Dr Karen Newton.

+In 2023, she returned to Ireland as Detective Sergeant Claire Wallace in the RTÉ crime series Hidden Assets.

+Personal life

+In 2023, she moved back to live in Galway whilst filming Hidden Assets.
+She and her husband, fellow actor Chris Marquette, had a daughter in 2020.
+This was one reason that Noone decided to return to Ireland.